Nera26/pokerhub/docs/roadmap.md

 This roadmap is updated at the end of each release cycle.

 ## Revision History
-- 2025-10-05: document update procedure and add version metadata
+- 2025-08-30: initial publication with version metadata and update procedure